 Introduction

-We are essentially living in an AI-driven world, where such unrelenting success is seen in the areas of healthcare and finance, marketing, and customer service.
+We are essentially living in an AI-driven world.
+Unrelenting success has been demonstrated in sectors including healthcare and finance as well as marketing and customer service.
 AI is transforming all industries.
-Process automation through artificial intelligence systems is making it possible to crunch huge datasets and make predictions that hitherto were impossible to make for humans.
+Artificial intelligence systems enable process automation that performs big data analysis and generates predictions previously impossible for humans.

 Human insights in an AI-driven era